manish-850/manish-850/README.md

 ##### Introduction

-Full-stack engineer and creative developer, I focus on creating a beautiful interface, motion, and interactive experiences on the web.
+As a full-stack engineer and creative developer, I focus on creating a beautiful interface, motion, and interactive experiences on the web.
 I create experiences with the help of technology such as GSAP, Three.js, and Lenis.